Health Minister Chris Hipkins: No chance Auckland's level 3 lockdown will be extended

 The Government is "ploughing ahead" with Auckland's move out of lockdown and into level 2 tonight, the Minister of Health says.

-There was no chance of the region staying in level 3 lockdown any longer than had been already flagged, Hipkins told Mediaworks.
+There was no chance of the region staying in level 3 lockdown any longer than had been already flagged, Hipkins said - despite some experts calling for a rethink in light of double-digit community cases yesterday.

 That means lockdown restrictions for New Zealand's biggest city will end at 11.59 tonight.